kupl/SeamFuzz-Artifact/README.md

 ### VM(VirtualMachine)
 We also provide a VM image file which contain all contents to evaluate the experiments.
+The VM image is built on [VirtualBox 7.0](https://www.virtualbox.org).
 You can donwload the VM image from the following link.

 # How to use